VolodymyrOveichyk/Test-icarus-verilog/Readme.md

 	vvp mux5in1

-And for start simulation type command:
+And  type command:

 	gtkwave mux5in1.vcd

+for start simulation.
 // It is manual in process